-Income and expenditure in foreign currencies are converted into Swiss francs at their respective daily rates; assets and liabilities are converted at the rates prevailing at year-end.
-Foreign-exchange gains and losses resulting from revaluation are recorded in the income statement.
+Income and expenditure in foreign currencies are translated into Swiss francs at their respective daily rates; assets and liabilities are translated at the rates prevailing at year-end.
+Foreign-exchange gains and losses resulting from translation are recorded in the income statement.

 Cash balances, public-sector debt securities and bills of exchange which are eligible for refinancing with central banks, amounts due from banks, liabilities

 Recording is made at nominal values minus any applicable unearned discount in the case of money-market paper.
-Valuation allowances are established to cover identifiable risks taking into account the principle of prudence.
+Valuation allowances are established to cover identifiable risks following the principle of prudence.
 Individual and lump-sum valuation allowances are deducted directly from the related balance-sheet positions.